PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/GraphQl/Mutations/VenueMutations/variables/CREATE_VENUE_MUTATION.md

 ## Param

-Image file for the venue.
+Image file metadata for the venue.

 ## Param